a14n/dart-metrics/README.md

 ### The reporters

 They allows to export the collected datas.
-Currently there are a `ConsoleReporter` and a `CsvReporter`.
+Currently there are :

+- a `ConsoleReporter` that will use the `print` method to display the metrics.
+- a `CsvReporter` that will write the metrics in cvs files under a provided directory.
+- a `LogReporter` that will use a `Logger` from the [logging package](https://pub.dartlang.org/packages/logging).
+- a `GraphiteReporter` that will send the metrics to [graphite](http://graphite.wikidot.com/).

 ## License
 Apache 2.0